nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_formats.md

 See [FHIR Resources & References](explore_reference.html) for further detail on the data model.

 The combination of these two meta-data fields describes to a Consumer system the type and structure of the content that will be returned.
 This gives the Consumer system the information it needs to know to render the referenced record.
+For example, whether the referenced content is a publicly accessible web page, an unstructured PDF document or specific FHIR profile.
+See Retrieval Formats for further detail and the list of currently supported formats.

 ## Supported Formats ##